dmullings81/frontend-nanodegree-feedreader/README.md

 # Feed Reader Testing

 This repository is a project for Udacity's Front-end Web Developer Nanodegree.
 I wrote a series of test suites for the behaviour-driven JavaScript testing framework, Jasmine, in order to test functionality of a provided Feed Reader app.
 Such a practice is fundamental to test-driven development.
+Test including checking objects are defined, trigger events do what they are expected to and functions return the results expected.
+For fuller details on each spec, read the comments in jasmine/spec/feedreader.js.

 ###Jasmine test spec author
 Dimitris Mullings